 In both study years, early development of floral structures increased the probability of being attacked by the predator within all populations where the predator was present (Table 3, Appendix S3).
 The probability of being attacked was higher also in plants with higher number of flowers in 2011, but the effect of flower number differed among populations in 2010.
 Shoot height did not influence probability of attack in 2010, and in 2011 the effect differed among populations.
 Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3, Appendix S3).
 Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S4, Tables S4.1-2).
 Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants (Appendix S4, Tables S4.3-5).
 Direct effects of traits on fitness were less consistent.

-The probability of M. alcon presence increased significantly with increasing abundance of Myrmica ants in the population (Fig. 2A).
-Although there were populations with high ant abundance where M. alcon was absent, ant abundance was rarely low in populations where it was present.
-In populations where the butterfly was present, neither the proportion of plants with M. alcon eggs nor the mean number of eggs per plant was related to ant abundance (Fig. 2B and C).
+The probability of P. alcon presence increased significantly with increasing abundance of Myrmica ants in the population (Fig. 2A).
+Although there were populations with high ant abundance where P. alcon was absent, ant abundance was rarely low in populations where it was present.
+In populations where the butterfly was present, neither the proportion of plants with P. alcon eggs nor the mean number of eggs per plant was related to ant abundance (Fig. 2B and C).

 DISCUSSION

-In this study, we have shown that the butterfly pre-dispersal seed predator M. alcon shifts the direction of phenotypic selection on flowering phenology in its host plant G. pneumonanthe.
+In this study, we have shown that the butterfly pre-dispersal seed predator P. alcon shifts the direction of phenotypic selection on flowering phenology in its host plant G. pneumonanthe.
 In the absence of the seed predator, phenotypic selection favored earlier flowering.
-Because M. alcon preferentially attacked earlier-flowering individuals within populations, selection favored later flowering in populations where the predator was present.
+Because P. alcon preferentially attacked earlier-flowering individuals within populations, selection favored later flowering in populations where the predator was present.
 Butterfly-mediated selection on host plant flowering phenology, in turn, did depend on community context, i.e., the incidence of the predator in host plant populations increased with the abundance of the host ants.

 In populations where the seed predator was absent, phenotypic selection favored early flowering in G. pneumonanthe.
 In late-flowering plant species like G. pneumonanthe, earlier flowering might be beneficial at northern latitudes, where the growing season is short, because it increases the time and resources available for seed maturation.
 It is also possible that the availability of pollinators is higher or that the competition with other plants is less intense earlier during the season.
 The pattern of early-flowering plants having higher fitness in the absence of seed predators found in G. pneumonanthe is consistent with the general trend suggested by Munguía-Rosas et al. (2011b).
-It is important, however, to bear in mind that higher fitness in earlier-flowering plants could appear because early flowering directly increases fitness, or because other plant traits that are correlated with early flowering have a positive effect on fitness.
+It is important, however, to bear in mind that higher fitness in earlier-flowering plants could be the result of that early flowering directly increases fitness, or that other plant traits correlated with early flowering have a positive effect on fitness.
 Positive correlations between early flowering and high fitness may also be the result of environmental covariance, i.e., both early flowering and fitness are correlated with favorable microsite conditions and high resource availability (Rausher, 1992; Ehrlén, 2015).
 In our study, we tried to alleviate problems by incorporating traits that we considered likely to be correlated with flowering phenology, as well as traits likely to be correlated with plant resource state, as covariates in our models.